-- Assistant professor of English at Georgetown University
+* Former Professor of English at Georgetown University

-- Holds strong anti-Israel and anti-America views
+* Holds strong anti-Israel and anti-America views

-- Energetic promoter of the teachings of the late Professor Edward Said
+* Energetic promoter of the teachings of the late Professor Edward Said

-- Supported Yasser Arafat
+* Supported Yasser Arafat

-Known for his strong anti-Israel views, Rubin is an energetic promoter of the teachings of the late Professor Edward Said.
-Like Said, Rubin teaches English literature, and – again like Said – Rubin has no credentials at all that could qualify him as an expert on Middle East history and politics.
+Harboring a strong animus against Israel, Rubin is an endorser of the U.S. Campaign for the Academic and Cultural Boycott of Israel.
+In his writings and lectures alike, he has energetically promoted the teachings of the late Edward Said, the Columbia Professor of English Literature renowned for his anti-Israel, anti-American writings.
+According to former University of Haifa associate professor Steven Plaut: “Like Said,… Rubin has no credentials at all that could qualify him as an expert on Middle East history and politics.
 Nevertheless he is most vocal in his condemnations of Israel.
-Professor Said could at least read Arabic, whereas Rubin cannot; he is best described as an anti-Israel Jewish Marxist.
+Professor Said could at least read Arabic, whereas Rubin cannot; he is best described as an anti-Israel Jewish Marxist.”

-“I have known Professor Joseph Massad for ten years personally and have read many of his incisive books, essays, and articles that have widely expanded our knowledge of the historical sources and effects of Zionism in this world, and I find your [Weiner’s] charges of anti-Semitism against him dishonest, defamatory, and even barbaric in its conflation of the criticism of various forms and practices of various Zionist ideologies with the hatred of and the discrimination against Jews….
-You will, I assure you, find nothing anti-Jewish about his work, rather a strong-minded and razor-sharp analysis and criticism of the emergence and practice of different forms of Zionist ideologies and Israel’s ongoing occupation of the West Bank and Gaza; its attempt to militarily, politically and physically destroy a population of human beings living since 1948 as refugees and exiles – and under military occupation for over 35 years.”
+When Professor Massad in 2004 came under investigation for his alleged anti-Israel bias in the classroom, Rubin came to the defense of the former.
+In an open letter denouncing one of Massad’s more prominent critics, Congressman Anthony Weiner, Rubin wrote that the “charges of anti-Semitism” against Massad were “dishonest, defamatory, and even barbaric in [their] conflation of the criticism of various forms and practices of various Zionist ideologies with the hatred of and the discrimination against Jews.”
+By Rubin’s telling, Massad’s work could be best described as “a strong-minded and razor-sharp analysis and criticism” of “Israel’s ongoing occupation of the West Bank and Gaza,” and of the Jewish state’s “attempt to militarily, politically and physically destroy a population of human beings living since 1948 as refugees and exiles – and under military occupation for over 35 years.”